hjuntan/tp/docs/DeveloperGuide.md

-**Use case: Find a specific existing contact**
+**Use case: Find some specific contact(s)**

 **MSS**

-1. User requests to find a specific contact.
+1. User requests to find some contact(s).
-2. AddressBook outputs the contact with all relevant information about the contact.
+2. AronaPro outputs the contact(s) with all relevant information about the contact.

     Use case ends.